brandur/mutelight-v1/content/articles/2010-07-15-building-a-command-line-environment-for-net-development-with-rake.md

 gem 'haml' # Includes Sass
 </code>

-From Cygwin, run `bundle install`.
+Run `bundle install .` (from Cygwin).
 Two dependencies are now installed:

 * **Albacore** &mdash; provides a set of .NET build tasks for Rake
 * **Haml** &mdash; allows us to access the [Sass](http://sass-lang.com/) compiler, which I use for my ASP.NET development for a more literate CSS